Published on December 6th, 2017 | by Jack Martin

 Over the course of a 30-year career, ‘The Power’ has utterly dominated the sport, winning 216 professional tournaments, including 85 majors and 16 World Championships.

-Later this month, however, Taylor will play his last World Championship and, indeed, last professional tournament at the Alexandra Palace in London.
+On Friday night, however, Taylor will begin his last World Championship and, indeed, last professional tournament at the Alexandra Palace in London.

 Being a symbol of the game for so long, it seems scarcely believable to most darts fans that they will never see the 56-year-old play on a live stage again after January.

 Not least, Barry Hearn, the chairman of the Professional Darts Corporation, who believes the likes of Taylor are from a breed hard to find.

 “I think there will be a standard of play higher than what Phil played,” says Hearn, in an exclusive interview with Elephant Sport.
 “But for someone to dominate the sport the way he did will be extremely difficult.

 “You can’t compare him.
 Look at all he’s won.
 He’s a unique champion sportsman and I don’t think we will ever see one like him again.”

 In the 1980s, when the likes of Jocky Wilson, Bristow and John Lowe would down pints of beer while playing in front of World Championship crowds numbering only a thousand at the cramped Lakeside, the idea that darts could rise to be a sport watched all over the world, like it is today, seemed far-fetched.